tudelft3d/website/jobs/ngf/index.md

 We are looking for a Postdoctoral or Junior Researcher to join a multidisciplinary team developing data-driven Digital Twins for predictive maintenance and inspection of urban infrastructure.

 The position is embedded within the National Growth Fund programme Data-driven maintenance of infrastructure and is closely connected to ongoing research on AI-driven infrastructure management at TU Delft.
 The project is carried out in collaboration with the Municipality of Amsterdam and industry partners active in infrastructure inspection and asset management.
-The position will run parallel to a PhD on [Data- and AI-driven Transportation Infrastructure Life-Cycle Extension](https://3d.bk.tudelft.nl/jobs/PhD2024_NGF/), that has atarted in 2024.
+The position will run parallel to a PhD on [Data- and AI-driven Transportation Infrastructure Life-Cycle Extension](https://3d.bk.tudelft.nl/jobs/PhD2024_NGF/), that has started in 2024.

 Cities collect vast amounts of data about roads, bridges, quay walls, underground utilities, and other infrastructure assets.
 However, these datasets are often fragmented across departments and organisations, stored in incompatible formats, and difficult to reuse for advanced analytics.
 As a result, the potential of AI technologies for predictive maintenance remains largely unused.
 The goal of this project is to bridge the gap between heterogeneous infrastructure datasets and scalable AI-driven decision-support systems.
 You will develop methods and frameworks that transform fragmented inspection and maintenance data into interoperable, AI-ready information models that support predictive maintenance and infrastructure resilience.